BorisNij/Umklapp-scattering/README.md

 - To use a locally spun up Postgres Docker container:
-  Modify the environment variables in `src/main/resources/.env_example` to your liking (or leave it as-is) and then run following commands from the repo root directory in a CMD terminal -
+  Modify the environment variables in `src/main/resources/.env_example` to your liking (or leave it as-is) and then run following commands from the repo root directory -

 ```shell
 cp -f "src/main/resources/.env_example" "src/main/resources/.env" && docker-compose -f "src/main/resources/docker-compose.yml" up -d && ./mvnw clean spring-boot:run